-1.4 Mounting
+1.5 Mounting

 All AMCI motors have flanges on the front of the motor for mounting.
 This flange also acts as a heatsink, so motors should be mounted on a large, unpainted metal surface.
 Mounting a motor in this fashion will allow a significant amount of heat to be dissipated away from the motor, which will increase the unit's life by reducing its operating temperature.
+This also allows higher current settings in environments with elevated ambient temperatures.
 If you cannot mount the motor on a large metal surface, you may need to install a fan to force cooling air over the unit.